Docs

 <stile-button> — in-page button

-Available via npm (@stile/widget).
-Renders the verification UI directly in your page inside a Shadow DOM modal — no iframe.
+Available in the private @stile/widget preview.
+It renders the verification UI directly in your page inside a Shadow DOM modal — no iframe.
 Same three auth modes and the same event names as <stile-frame>.

 <stile-button